Top Tips for Organizing Children's Rooms

 To organize a child's room, solutions must fit the child.
 Adult furniture and organizing systems don't translate well to children's needs.
 Sticky dresser drawers are hard for small hands to manage.
 Folding closet doors pinch fingers and jump their rails when pushed from the bottom.
 Closet hanging rods are out of reach, while traditional toy boxes house a jumble of mixed and scattered toy parts.

 For younger children, remove closet doors entirely.
-Lower clothing rods and invest in child-sized hangers; versions don't fit children's clothing.
+Lower clothing rods and invest in child-sized hangers; adult-sized versions don't fit children's clothing.
 Use floor-level open containers to hold toys, and open plastic baskets to store socks and underwear.

 Tip #2: Hard to Get Out, Easy to Put Away.